intento/intento-csharp/README.md

 string asyncId = result.id;
 ```

-asyncId you must use to get results of operation:
+By calling CheckAsyncJob you may check is operation complete and to get results:
 ```csharp
 dynamic result = intento.CheckAsyncJob(asyncId);
 if (result.done == true)